-Legal allegations usually take the facts of a particular case, and apply them to the elements of the legal basis for recovery to show how a defendant violated the law.
-Negligence allegations always set forth a Defendant’s duty under the law, how they breached the duty, why the breach caused your injury, and how you were damaged by the breach.
+Legal allegations usually take the facts of a particular case and apply them to the elements of the legal basis for recovery, to show how a defendant should be held liable for the plaintiff's injuries.
+Negligence allegations always set forth a defendant's duty of care under the law, how they breached the duty, how the breach caused the injury, and how the plaintiff was damaged by the breach.

 An example of a legal allegation in a personal injury complaint would be "Plaintiff had a legal obligation to keep the premises free of obstruction, and inspect for any potential hazards that may cause, or could foreseeably cause, injury."